ch0ppy35/shop/README.md

 The Gateway service is an ASP.NET Core Web API that:

-- Exposes RESTful endpoints for products and orders
+- Exposes RESTful endpoints for products
 - Publishes messages to NATS for processing by other services
 - Provides health and readiness endpoints